-It was the first Zero project in Victoria and is led by the City of Port Phillip and Launch Housing who have brought together many partners from the local service system who work together and share data to provide a truly client-centred approach and to help build trust with clients who have often been moved from service to service over their many years of homelessness - including Sacred Heart Mission, Star Health, Alfred Health, The Salvation Army, Ngwala Willumbong, First Steps, St Kilda Community Housing, Housing First, Southport Housing, St Kilda Community Centre and Wintringham to name a few.
-The project also has many enabling partners including the Department of Families, Fairness and Housing, Housing Victoria, Victoria Police and the Southern Homelessness Network.
+It was the first Zero project in Victoria and is led by the City of Port Phillip and Launch Housing who have brought together many partners from the local service system who work together and share data to provide a truly client-centred approach and to help build trust with clients who have often been moved from service to service over their many years of homelessness - including Sacred Heart Mission, Better Health Network, Alfred Health, The Salvation Army, Ngwala Willumbong, First Steps, St Kilda Community Housing, Housing First, Southport Housing, St Kilda Community Centre and Wintringham to name a few.
+The project also has many enabling partners including the Department of Families, Fairness and Housing, Housing Victoria, Victoria Police and the Southern Homelessness Services Network.

 The goal of Port Phillip Zero is to achieve Functional Zero homelessness for people sleeping rough in the City of Port Phillip by December 2024.
 Functional Zero homelessness will be reached when the number of people entering and experiencing rough sleeping homelessness within a month is less than the average monthly placement rate into long-term housing.
 Once achieved it must be sustained and any future experiences of rough sleeping homelessness in the City of Port Phillip are brief, rare and non-reoccurring.
 This will be because the housing and support resources required to end rough sleeping homelessness are efficiently coordinated and sufficient to meet the needs of all people who sleep and live in this local Government area.